New briefing coming in 2021

 Philanthropy has a role to play in supporting this critical work to expand into new areas, trial new models and approaches, build the capacity of First Nations organisations, help to share powerful stories and to embed a broader, stronger Indigenous land management sector in Australia.

 The Indigenous land and sea management funder group meets quarterly and provides a forum for you to share funding experiences, new opportunities and collaborations, catch up on the latest news and developments and to tap into the experience of the group to resolve questions and overcome funding challenges.
-We also have an email list, so you can continue the conversation outside of the quarterly meetings.

 Continue the conversation